 They teach all levels but just know, their intermediate/advanced levels are serious.
 The choreographers that come in push their students and because of that you come away with some knowledge that you don’t get in many studios.
 You move faster, your hits are stronger, your textures are more pronounced.
 I love this place and I think you will too.

 Their schedule changes weekly, choreographers sometimes switch days they regularly teach but they do teach regularly.

-Who am I liking lately at On One?
-So far I’m totally obsessed with Brandon Huynh and Kevin Nguyen.
+I’m totally obsessed with Brandon Huynh and Kevin Nguyen.
 Not easy.
 Very intricate and difficult.
 But when you watch them do their choreo you’re like OH MY GOD I NEED TO LEARN HOW TO DO THAT.
 So I highly recommend both of them if you’re in the mood to challenge yourself and have your mind melted.

 On One Studios Schedule: Their schedule changes weekly, choreographers sometimes switch days they regularly teach but they do teach regularly.

 Location: On One Studios, 442 N. Capitol Avenue, San Jose, CA 95133.
 There is LOADS of free parking because it’s in strip mall.
 Park near Target if you want to be near the studio.

 Ok, so Purdance has ALOT going on.
 They have kids programs, adult programs, master workshops.
 They’ve got K-Pop, hip hop, jazz, locking, contemporary and Groov3.
 Syndicate Dance, one of the most AWESOMEST dance teams in the Bay Area, trains and teaches classes there.
 They have ALOT.

 Rhythm and Motion – San Mateo – Iddy Richardson